starship/starship/docs/vi-VN/config/README.md

 ## Rust

 By default the `rust` module shows the currently installed version of Rust.
-Module cho sẽ được hiện nếu bất kì điều kiện nào dưới đây thoả mãn:
+The module will be shown if any of the following conditions are met:

 - The current directory contains a `Cargo.toml` file
 - The current directory contains a file with the `.rs` extension